icshwi/e3/README.md

 ## Procedure to duplicate the minimal E3 in your system.

-* This procedure has many assumptions, so it is most-likely "doesn't work".
+* This procedure has many assumptions, so it most likely doesn't work "out of the box".

-* However, if one would like to challenge this, please follow the below basic instruction.
+* However, if one would like to challenge this, please follow the below basic instructions.

-* This script, e3.bash, is not the proper tool to deploy the E3 in any production environment, but it is the system which I can design, develop, and debug E3 in many different scenarios.
+* This script, e3.bash, is not the proper tool to deploy the E3 in any production environment, but it is a system with which one can design, develop, and debug E3 in many different scenarios.
 One can use it to duplicate the E3 in most Linux flavor without any difficulties.

 Note that the user account should be in sudo group.
 And please install "git" and "make" first.